Love ‘Counting On’ And The Duggars? Get To Know Their Close Friends And The Stars Of ‘Bringing Up Bates’

 The Duggar family has dominated the fundamentalist, conservative reality TV landscape for over a decade with their TLC shows 19 Kids & Counting and Counting On.
 However, there is another mega-family with a show on the UP network that also has 19 kids, and they happen to be close friends with America’s favorite baby-making family.

-Gil and Kelly Jo Bates are the mom and dad of the Bates family, who stars on the show Bringing Up Bates, which features the Rocky Top parents and their 19 kids, five sons- and daughters-in-law, and six grandchildren.
+Gil and Kelly Jo Bates are the mom and dad of the Bates family, stars of the show Bringing Up Bates.
+The series features the Rocky Top parents and their 19 kids, five sons- and daughters-in-law, and six grandchildren.

 In the latest episode, one of the family members made a surprise pregnancy announcement, and Tori Bates went on a shopping trip for a wedding dress.
 Alyssa Bates Webster took the opportunity to tell the family that she and her husband, John, were expecting baby No. 3 in April.
 This makes her the second member of the family who will be delivering next month, with Erin Bates Paine also expecting baby No. 3 in just a few short weeks.